Luis Carrión Cruz: Sandinista Renovation Movement

 He resigned the National Directorate and the FSLN party in 1995, becoming one of the founders of the Sandinista Renovation Movement (MRS) with Sergio Ramírez and Dora María Téllez.
 In 2005 and 2006, Carrión was head of the MRS campaign for Herty Lewites, who was running for President of Nicaragua against FSLN's Daniel Ortega and Nicaraguan Liberal Alliance candidate Eduardo Montealegre, until Lewites died of a heart attack in July 2006.

 During the 2018 anti-government protests and wave of repression from the FSLN government, Carrión called for Ortega to step down.

 In June 2021, following the arrests of opposition pre-candidates in the 2021 Nicaraguan general election and other civic figures, Carrión went into exile saying he faced arrest if he stayed in Nicaragua.

+In 2023, Carrión was stripped of his Nicaraguan citizenship.

 Personal life

 Many of Carrión's family members are also involved in Nicaraguan politics.
 These include his brother Carlos Carrión Cruz, who was head of the Sandinista Youth and then Political Secretary for the FSLN, and sister Gloria Carrión Cruz, General Secretary of AMNLAE, the Sandinista women's group; as well as uncle Arturo Cruz and cousins Arturo Cruz Jr. (both of whom served as Nicaraguan political officials and diplomats) and Javier Carrión McDonough.

+He earned a Masters in Public Administration from Harvard Kennedy School.